PengfeiXie330/gan-based-inversion/README.md

 #PART1 GANs
-The code of generative adversarial networks(GANs) is created by Eric laloy, and the author rewrite some details to apply for model generations.
+The code of generative adversarial networks(GANs) is created by Eric laloy, and the author rewrites some details to apply for model generations.

 #PART2 inversion code

-The code is based on Matlab.
-And the author is traslating it to python file.
+The inversion code is based on devito.
 The seismic data is provided by Lixin Wang.